emeraldhieu/spring-boot-testcontainers/README.md

-# spring-boot-testcontainers
-Spring Boot tested by Testcontainers.
+# Spring Boot Test Containers

+A tutorial how to integration-test communications between Spring Boot apps and external services such as Postgres, Kafka, Schema Registry.

+## Test containers